-And together we ran up and down the stairs of the Federal Building in Buffalo NY!
-My legs were so wobbly I couldn’t hardly stand.
-But he ran those stairs beside me, ahead of me and behind me urging me on.
-He could have just let me give up.
+Together we ran up and down the stairs of the Federal Building in Buffalo NY until my legs were so wobbly I could hardly stand.
+He ran those stairs beside me, ahead of me and behind me urging me on.
+He could have just let me give up, but he didn’t.

 After I could run no more, Terry got me scheduled for a re-weigh.
 The little old bald man with the glasses was surprised to see me back.
 I stepped up on that scale and watched again as he moved the weight across the bar.
 And it stopped at half-pound-too-heavy.
 I looked deep into that man’s eyes and prayed for a miracle.

 He leaned over and whispered, “Young lady, I’m going to let you pass.
 But if you EVER tell ANYONE about this, I’ll haunt you till the day you die!”

-So I tell this story at every leadership speech I give and I haven’t been haunted yet.
+So, I tell this story every chance I get and I haven’t been haunted yet.
 Here’s what I learned about leadership that day: